vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 1 / An Indian Image of Man 7

 as a snake sloughs off its skin: then I looked into my essence (or self) and lo!
 I was He!’, or al-Husayn b.
-Mans.¯ur al-H. allādj’s renowned heresy ‘ana ,l-h. ak. k.’ (‘I am the Truth (or God)’), though by no means completely alien to Sufism, appears, nevertheless, to have been an exception rather than the rule; it should, probably, not be interpreted in terms of complete identity of god and human soul.
+Mans.ūr al-H. allādj’s renowned heresy ‘ana ,l-h. ak. k.’ (‘I am the Truth (or God)’), though by no means completely alien to Sufism, appears, nevertheless, to have been an exception rather than the rule; it should, probably, not be interpreted in terms of complete identity of god and human soul.
 10 If, at all, a comparison with Indian mystic illumination is apposite, the Sufi experience should be compared with theistic schools within Hinduism rather than with monistic ones such as that of, e.g. Sam ´ . kara (cf. Crollius 1978, 89 f.).

 The theory of fanā- was supplemented by the characteristic concept of bak. ā or ‘continuance in god’.
 Admittedly, all individual features of the human soul are believed to be lost in the process of fanā-, but the soul as such, as uncondi tioned receptacle in which and through which god reveals his own true nature remains essentially different from the divinity itself.
 In other words, it would be better to think of an inward transformation of the human individual when he enters into a supra-natural mode of subsistence which, however, is not fully detached from the ordinary conditioned (empirical) state, since the mystic falls back to it whenever his ecstasy ends (often thought necessary in order to fulfil the injunctions of the Koran).
 Hence there is no question of merger or total ab sorption in god or the absolute once and for all, 11 and theoretically it remains even possible that the mystic would be damned on the Day of Resurrection.